m8sec/pymeta/README.md

 Once downloaded, metadata is extracted from these files using Phil Harvey's [exiftool](https://sno.phy.queensu.ca/~phil/exiftool/) and added to a ```.csv``` report.
 Alternatively, Pymeta can be pointed at a directory to extract metadata from files manually downloaded using the ```-dir``` command line argument.
 See the [Usage](#Usage), or [All Options](#All-Options) section for more information.

+#### Why?
-*Metadata is a common place for penetration testers and red teamers to find: domains, user accounts, naming conventions, software/version numbers, and more!*
+Metadata is a common place for penetration testers and red teamers to find: domains, user accounts, naming conventions, software/version numbers, and more!

+*Still not convinced?
+Checkout -* **[Hacking Organizations One Document at a Time With Metadata](https://infosecwriteups.com/hacking-organizations-one-document-at-a-time-with-metadata-1af2eb10f254)**

 # Getting Started
 ### Prerequisites